Kris-WebDev/Stream-udemy-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Needs and API/Data base server and rtmpserver for the video stream
+Needs a API/Data base server and rtmpserver for the video stream

 ## Available Scripts